threestudio-project/threestudio/README.md

 inversion_eta: 0.3 # random noise added to in the end of the inversion process
 t_anneal: true # if true - timestep t is annealed from 0.98 to 0.2 instead of sampled from U[0.2, 0.98] like in SDS
 ```

+## 2D Generation

+There are 2 main methods that allow to perform score distialltion in 2D with the insights from our paper.
+The first one, as in 3D case, is inferring noise with DDIM inversion.
+Absence of other views, however, allows us to use a second method - caching of $\kappa$, which is also provided in the notebook.
+Please conuslt `2dplayground_SDI_version.ipynb` for more details.

 ## Citing